tpoisot/BiodivML/docs/03_features.md

 - Apply some transformation on the penguins dataset
 - Discuss the difference between PCA in ecology and machine learning
-- See the effect of feature transformation on model performance
+- See the effect (or not!) of feature transformation on model performance

 --